AdrianRoss17/CodeKata/README.md

 # CodeKata

-Use any .Net language; use any project type.
+Use Angular for frontend and .Net for backend.
 The goal of this exercise is to get a better glimpse into your thought process.
 While this is a simple exercise, think of it as a large project, so put whatever patterns you think would be necessary for an enterprise level application.